Lewis Valentine: Second World War

 Plaid Genedlaethol Cymru members were free to choose for themselves their level of support for the war effort.
 Plaid Genedlaethol Cymru was officially neutral regarding involvement the Second World War, which Valentine, Lewis and other leaders considered a continuation of the First World War.
-Central to the neutrality policy was the idea that Wales, as a nation, had the right to decide independently on its attitude towards war, and the rejection of other nations to force Welshmen to serve in their armed forces.
-With this policy party leaders hoped a significant number of Welshmen would refuse to join the British Army.
+Central to the neutrality policy was the idea that Wales, as a nation, had the right to decide independently on its attitude towards war, along with opposition towards the UK government's decision to involve Wales in the conflict.
+With this policy party leaders hoped a significant number of Welshmen would refuse to join the armed forces.

 Lewis and other party members were attempting to strengthen loyalty to the Welsh nation "over the loyalty to the British State."
 Lewis argued "The only proof that the Welsh nation exists is that there are some who act as if it did exist."

 However, most party members who claimed conscientious objection status did so in the context of their moral and religious beliefs, rather than on political policy.
 Of these almost all were exempt from military service.
 About 24 party members made politics their sole grounds for exemption, of which twelve received prison sentences.
 For Lewis, those who objected proved that the assimilation of Wales was "being withstood, even under the most extreme pressures".